theory/justatheory/content/post/politics/impeach.md

 malfeasance and criminality of this president and his White House leads inexorably to impeachment proceedings.
 It's past time for the Democrats to accept that fact and make a plan to maximize its effectiveness."
-tags: [Impeachment, Democrats, Dan Pfeiffer]
+tags: [Politics, Impeachment, Democrats, Dan Pfeiffer]
 type: post
 link: https://crooked.com/articles/a-plan-to-win-the-impeachment-fight/
 ---